 Cottage Pie is a dish very similar to Shepherd’s pie, though, they are made with different kinds of meat.
 By that, they taste very similar, and the rule says that herbs you use for Shepherd’s pie can also go in a Cottage pie.
 So what herbs do you use for Cottage pie, and what spices do you need?

 Cottage pie goes excellent with herbs such as basil, Italian mix, oregano, rosemary, mint, parsley, thyme, or bay leaves.
 Considering that its meaty flavor is not as expressed, it is good to bring out the beefy taste and aroma by combining several herbs.

-Choosing the right herbs for Cottage pie isn’t complicated, especially since it is a dish that offers a lot of variety in this aspect.
 It took me some time and effort to learn the right herbs and combinations for Cottage pie, so now I will be sharing my wisdom in the following paragraphs.

 What Herbs Do You Need for Cottage Pie?